engineblock/engineblock/at-stdout/src/main/resources/stdout.md

      one: Identity()
      two: NumberNameToString()

-would create an automatic string tempalte like this:
+would create an automatic string template like this:

     statements:
      - "{one},{two}\n"

+The auto-generation behavior is forced when the format parameter is supplied.